 Instead of presenting the pharmacist with a written prescription, your veterinarian can phone a local pharmacy known to have gabapentin in stock.

-For this reason, if you happen to have the liquid form of gabapentin in your medicine cabinet, do not give it to your dog.
-It contains xylitol.
+If you happen to have the liquid form of gabapentin in your medicine cabinet, do not give it to your dog.

 More Severe But Rare Side-Effects: